-- Has a pattern of unsuitable past performance in meeting financial obligations, including rent within the past five years - Has a pattern of disturbance of neighbors, destruction of property, or living or housekeeping habits at prior residences within the past five years which may

-- adversely affect the health, safety, or welfare of other tenants - Has a pattern of eviction from housing or termination from residential programs within the past five years (considering relevant circumstances) - Owes rent or other amounts to LHC or any other PHA or owner in connection with any assisted housing program - Misrepresented or does not provide complete information related to eligibility, including income, award of preferences for admission, expenses, family composition or rent - Has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program - Has engaged in or threatened violent or abusive behavior toward LHC personnel - Abusive or violent behavior towards LHC personnel includes verbal as well as physical abuse or violence.
+- Has a pattern of unsuitable past performance in meeting financial obligations, including rent within the past five years - Has a pattern of disturbance of neighbors, destruction of property, or living or housekeeping habits at prior residences within the past five years which may adversely affect the health, safety, or welfare of other tenants - Has a pattern of eviction from housing or termination from residential programs within the past five years (considering relevant circumstances) - Owes rent or other amounts to LHC or any other PHA or owner in connection with any assisted housing program - Misrepresented or does not provide complete information related to eligibility, including income, award of preferences for admission, expenses, family composition or rent - Has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program - Has engaged in or threatened violent or abusive behavior toward LHC personnel - Abusive or violent behavior towards LHC personnel includes verbal as well as physical abuse or violence.
 Use of racial epithets, or other language, written or oral, that is customarily used to intimidate may be considered abusive or violent behavior. - Threatening refers to oral or written threats or physical gestures that communicate intent to abuse or commit violence. - In making its decision to deny admission, the LHC will consider the factors discussed in Sections 3-III.E and 3-III.F.
-Upon consideration of such factors, LHC may, on a case-by-case basis, decide not to deny admission. - LHC will consider the existence of mitigating factors, such as loss of employment or other financial difficulties, before denying admission to an applicant based on the failure to meet prior financial obligations.
+Upon consideration of such factors, LHC may, on a case-by-case basis, decide not to deny admission. - LHC will consider the existence of mitigating factors, such as loss of employment or other financial difficulties, before denying admission to an applicant based on the failure to meet prior financial obligations. - If an amp denied an application and another amp has pulled that same family for processing within one year the denial will stand from that amp as well.
+The family will have the right for an informal review hearing with all denials. - Has been terminated or Evicted from any federally-assisted housing in the last 3 years.